-Doctors usually perform hearing tests and sometimes magnetic resonance imaging.
+Tests include hearing tests and sometimes magnetic resonance imaging.

 A low-salt diet and a diuretic may lower the severity and frequency of attacks.

-Drugs such as meclizine or lorazepam may help relieve vertigo symptoms but will not prevent attacks.
+Medications such as meclizine or lorazepam may help relieve vertigo symptoms but will not prevent attacks.

 In one form of Meniere disease, hearing loss and tinnitus precede the first attack of vertigo by months or years.
 After the attacks of vertigo begin, hearing may improve.

-Drugs such as meclizine or lorazepam to relieve sudden attacks of vertigo
+Medications such as meclizine or lorazepam to relieve sudden attacks of vertigo

-Drugs such as prochlorperazine to relieve vomiting
+Medications such as prochlorperazine to relieve vomiting

-When attacks do occur, vertigo may be relieved temporarily with drugs given by mouth, such as meclizine or lorazepam.
-Nausea and vomiting may be relieved by pills or suppositories containing the drug prochlorperazine.
-These drugs do not help prevent attacks and thus should not be taken on a regular basis but only during acute spells of vertigo.
+When attacks do occur, vertigo may be relieved temporarily with medications given by mouth, such as meclizine or lorazepam.
+Nausea and vomiting may be relieved by pills or suppositories containing prochlorperazine.
+These medications do not help prevent attacks and thus should not be taken on a regular basis but only during acute spells of vertigo and nausea.
 To relieve symptoms, some doctors also give corticosteroids such as prednisone by mouth or sometimes an injection of the corticosteroid dexamethasone behind the eardrum.
 Certain medications used to prevent migraines (such as some antidepressants) help some people with Meniere disease.

-If endolymphatic sac decompression fails, doctors may need to destroy the inner ear structures that are causing the symptoms by injecting a solution of gentamicin through the eardrum into the middle ear.
+If endolymphatic sac decompression is ineffective, doctors may need to destroy the inner ear structures that are causing the symptoms by injecting a solution of gentamicin through the eardrum into the middle ear.
 Gentamicin selectively destroys balance function before affecting hearing, but hearing loss is still a risk.
 The risk of hearing loss is lower if doctors inject the gentamicin only once and wait 4 weeks before repeating if necessary.

 None of the surgical procedures that treat vertigo are useful in treating the hearing loss that often accompanies Meniere disease.